 A. Central Piedmont Community College will not tolerate discrimination or harassment harassment, nor will it tolerate any form of retaliation against any employee or student who has brought legitimate concerns to management or to regulatory agencies or who has properly participated in the investigation or resolution of such concerns.

 B. Disciplinary action will be taken according to the College's disciplinary procedures. procedures.
-While disciplinary action taken against an employee subject to a complaint of discrimination or harassment may be the subject of a grievance under Policy 4.32 Grievance Process , the Assistant Director of Equal Opportunity's Director Institutional Equity's investigation conclusions, or alleged lack of conclusions, shall not be subject to the grievance process.
+While disciplinary action taken against an employee subject to a complaint of discrimination or harassment may be the subject of a grievance under Policy 4.32 Conflict Resolution and Grievance Process Policy , the Assistant Director of Equal Opportunity's Director Institutional Equity's investigation conclusions, or alleged lack of conclusions, shall not be subject to the grievance process.

 Changes approved by Cabinet on January 24, 2005; 2005; June 5, 2006 2006; August 30, 2010